 Determination of professional credit is made separately from decisions about transfer of credit.
-Under no circumstances will the prior professional experience credit and transfer credit total more than 21 hours of the 48 required for the degree.
-Students receiving prior professional experience credit should carefully plan the balance of their program with a faculty advisor.
+Under no circumstances will the prior professional experience credit and transfer credit total more than 21 hours.
+Students receiving prior professional experience credit should carefully plan the balance of their program with the Curriculum Advisory Committee.